breedx2/livestream/README.md

 # about

-NGINX has two modules that can be used to set up a very simple live streaming server:
+NGINX has a module called `mod-rtmp` which can be used to receive RTMP streams from clients.

-* a
-* b

 # setup